One API key unlocks all tools — scraping, PDF extraction, RAG chunking, vector injection, and more. No credit card required.

 RAG 2.0 — Contextual Retrieval: Set contextual_retrieval: true with your

-chunk as Document Summary: ....
-This technique, proven by Anthropic to boost retrieval
+chunk text before embedding.
+This technique, proven by Anthropic to boost retrieval accuracy by 35–50%,

 from scrapedatshi import ScrapedatshiClient